About this section

 # Using argument file {#using_argument_file}

-The `--argument-file` argument defines the __argument file__ that will be used for
+The `--argument-file` argument defines the **argument file** that will be used for processing.

-The _argument file_ allows to define:
+The *argument file* allows defining:

 - multiple files to be processed;